 All veneers are purchased from suppliers who practice sustainable forestry techniques, and approximately 60 to 80 percent of veneers used are domestically grown woods.
 The veneers are adhered to the substrate with water-based glues to minimize off-gassing.
 Geiger also engaged in new initiatives during this time, reducing the amount of waste sent to the landfill by 86% in less than one year.

 Also in the late 80s, Triuna was introduced, offering a series of high-end executive office and reception furniture with floating, knife-edge tops.
-Triuna addresses All In response to the shrinking private office environments with a lighter profile and the desire to compensate with lighter profiles and a higher element of crafat.nd various fine woodcraft options, such as marquetry on desks and cabinet tops.
+Triuna was designed with lighter profiles to address shrinking private office environments.
+The line maintained a high craft aesthetic by including various fine woodcraft options, such as marquetry on desks and cabinet tops.

 Brickel Associates, founded in 1964 and known for its exceptional design, detailing and quality standards for seating, was acquired by Geiger in 1993.
 For more than 20 years, Ward Bennett led the creative team, and the company also found success with designer Timothy deFiebre's Woven, Collegeville, Emile and La Brea chairs in the early 1990s.
 The Geiger Brickel partnership led to outstanding new seating and table products, as well as an expanded textile portfolio.